The oldest free and charitable clinic in the U.S. continues to provide important health care

 - Adults without children living in the home, cannot qualify for Medicaid if earning more than $185.00 monthly and are not disabled.

-The Social Welfare Board provides low cost health and dental care to people living in poverty
+The Social Welfare Board provides low cost primary and women’s health and dental care to people living in poverty.

-Yearly the Social Welfare Board sees an average of 5,519 unduplicated patients for a total of 28,318 visits.
-The dental clinic has an average of 4,109 dental visits annually, including two emergency walk in clinics.
+Yearly the Social Welfare Board sees an average of 5,519 unduplicated patients for all of its clinics with a total of 28,318 visits.
+The dental clinic has an average of 4,209 dental visits annually, including two emergency walk in clinics.

 The value of medications acquired through patient assistance programs averages $5,000,000 annually.